St. John Paul II Catholic Secondary School

-St. John Paul II Catholic Secondary School (occasionally known as SJPII, St. John Paul II, SJPIICSS, JPII, or in short, Pope); known as Blessed Pope John Paul II Catholic Secondary School and Pope John Paul II Catholic Secondary School before the beatification of John Paul II is a publicly funded high school in Toronto, Ontario, Canada.
+St. John Paul II Catholic Secondary School (occasionally known as SJPII, St. John Paul II, SJPIICSS, JPII, or in short, Pope); formerly known as Blessed Pope John Paul II Catholic Secondary School and Pope John Paul II Catholic Secondary School prior to the beatification of John Paul II is a publicly funded high school in Toronto, Ontario, Canada.
 It serves the West Hill and Seven Oaks neighbourhoods of Scarborough.
 It is administered by the Toronto Catholic District School Board.
 The motto for Pope is Laudetur Jesus Christus which translates as "Praised be Jesus Christ".

 History

 Pontiff

 John Paul II is considered by some authorities to have helped to end Communist rule in his native Poland and eventually all of Europe.
 John Paul II worked to improve the Catholic Church's relations with Judaism, Islam, the Eastern Orthodox Church, and the Anglican Communion.
 He was criticised by progressives for upholding the Church's teachings against artificial contraception and the ordination of women, and by traditionalists for his support of the Church's Second Vatican Council and its reforms.